loicsikidi/tpm-ca-certificates/docs/concepts/01-security_model.md

 A daily scheduled job regenerates the configuration and performs several checks:

 #### Daily Verification
-- **Generation validation:** Ensure the configuration can still be generated successfully
 - **Hash verification:** Confirm that certificate hashes remain valid (detect if a vendor site was compromised)
 - **URL availability:** Verify source URLs are still accessible

 #### Certificate Lifecycle Management
 - **Expiration alerts:** Flag certificates approaching expiration
-- **Automatic removal:** Expired certificates are removed from the bundle
+- **Manual removal:** Expired certificates will be removed from the bundle

 #### Release Verification
 - **Trust bundle verification:** Verify the latest release bundle using the configured trust mechanism